AA/PPS 02.01.01 - Academic Credit Courses

 BACKGROUND INFORMATION

-This policy provides guidance for adding, changing, or deleting courses and is intended to help ensure the academic integrity of curricular development.
+This policy guides adding, changing, or deleting courses and is intended to help ensure the academic integrity of curricular development.

 When considering a request for the addition, change, or deletion of an academic credit course, faculty members should consult with the department chairs, program directors, school directors, or college deans in their academic administrative unit and in other related programs and, if necessary, outside experts.
-Efforts shall be made at all levels to ensure against a proliferation of courses.
+Efforts shall be made at all levels to prevent the proliferation of courses.

 DEFINITIONS